 (iii) other studies show objective ways of confirming real EHS

-(i) Some provocation studies have confirmed the existence of real EHS:
+(i) Some provocation and ecological measurement studies have confirmed the existence of real EHS:

 (ii) Other provocation studies have failed to screen subjects first for whether they were EHS, or 'lost' individual EHS subjects by averaging all results, or not allowed for heightened reactions by sensitive subjects, etc. The failure of a study to confirm a condition cannot mean that the condition does not exist.